QIB-Sheffield/mdreg/docs/examples/README.rst

 .. note::

-   `mdreg` is developed in public but is work in progress.
-As long as this notice is visible, backwards compatibility is not guaranteed and features may be deprecated without warning.
+   ``mdreg`` is under construction.
+At this stage, the API may still change and features may be deprecated without warning.